-By the time he was a few months old I could tell something was off with his sleeping pattern.
+By the time he was a few months old, I could tell something was off with his nervous system sleeping pattern.
+This, despite weekly chiropractic adjustments, persisted.
 A restless one, he slept only if attached to me, and only if nursing at night.
 Testing him showed that food intolerances were a concern, along with chemical and metal toxicities.
 Per usual, we followed protocol, though his sleep cycle never improved.

-I get that sleep disruption is common in babies.
-I spent twenty plus years as a Birth & Postpartum Doula and worked with many couples around sleep with their wee ones.
-I also know what it looks like to see a disregulated nervous system.
-For a child receiving weekly Nutrition Response Testing from birth, weekly chiropractic adjustments since just hours old, and who has been under the care of a homeopath, he was still off.
+Sleep disruption is common in babies.
+I spent twenty plus years as a birth and postpartum doula, craniosacral therapist, and Bradley Method childbirth educator ,and worked with many couples around sleep of their wee ones.
+I also know what it looks like to see a dysregulated nervous system.
+For a child receiving weekly nutrition response testing from birth, weekly chiropractic adjustments (beginning at just hours old), and who has been under the care of a homeopath, he was still off.

 Now, in all other ways he was a healthy and well adjusted little one.
 He was funny and so smart, very verbal at a very young age, strong, agile, and quite able.
 He captured the hearts and humor of everyone around him.